dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 * **Revocation challenges:** Once issued, signed data structures may be valid for many services until expiration, complicating immediate revocation.
 That can however be mitigated by issuing short living signatures and by creating downstream service specific structures.
 * **Increased complexity at the edge:** The edge component must handle token signing and may become a critical security point.

+## Microservice Authentication Patterns

+Microservice authentication ensures secure and trusted communication between internal services in a distributed system.
+This section explores patterns for authenticating service-to-service interactions, focusing on verifying service identities and propagating context for authorization and auditing.

+### Mutual Transport Layer (mTLS) Authentication

+In this pattern, services authenticate one another at the transport layer using mutual TLS.
+During the TLS handshake, both the client (caller) and server (callee) present X.509 certificates, allowing each to verify the other's identity before exchanging any data.
+These certificates are typically issued and rotated by an internal Public Key Infrastructure (PKI) or service mesh.

+#### Pros

+* **Strong peer identity verification:** Each service can authenticate its communication partner using certificates from a shared trust domain.
+* **Built-in encryption and authenticity:** mTLS secures all communication at the transport layer.
+* **Protocol-agnostic:** Works transparently for HTTP, gRPC, or other protocols without changes to application logic.

+#### Cons

+* **Operational complexity:** Certificate issuance, rotation, and revocation require automation and infrastructure (e.g., mesh, PKI, SPIRE).
+* **Limited application-level context:** Certificates provide service-level identity but lack granular attributes (e.g., purpose, scopes, tenancy) for fine-grained authorization, auditing, or delegation, requiring additional application-layer mechanisms.

+### Token Based Authentication

+In this pattern, the calling service (caller) authenticates itself by attaching a token to each request to another microservice (callee).
+The token is issued by a special security token service after the service authenticates using its credentials (e.g., service ID and a secret).
+Upon reception of the token, the collee can verify it (online or offline), extract the caller’s identity and further attributes and use the information for further processing or the request.

+#### Pros

+* **Rich application-level context:** Tokens can carry detailed attributes (e.g., roles, tenancy, permissions), enabling fine-grained authorization and business logic at the application layer, as well as tracking of business-level actors or intents, facilitating compliance and delegated authorization.
+* **Flexible integration:** Tokens can be attached to various protocols (e.g., HTTP headers, gRPC metadata), supporting diverse service architectures.

+#### Cons

+* **Operational complexity:** Issuing, validating, and revoking tokens requires careful coordination and infrastructure to ensure security and scalability.
+* **Issuer scalability and reliability:** The token service must be highly available and performant to avoid bottlenecks or single points of failure.
+* **Dependency on transport-layer security:** Token-based authentication requires TLS to protect token confidentiality and prevent replay attacks.

 ## Authorization Patterns

 Given the reference architecture described above, we can now examine common authorization patterns and explore the trade-offs they entail.